jerrympu/Software-engineering-project/README.md

     - Fuel consumption rate
     - Pitlane duration
     - Tyre change time
-    - Driver swap time
     - Refuel speed
-    - Drivers & their corresponding lap times
+    - Lap times
-    - Tyre choice

 **2. Initialization:**
   - Initialize variables for tracking time, fuel, and stints.

 **3. Stint Calculation:**
-  - Calculate the number of laps each driver can complete based on fuel consumption and tank capacity.
+  - Calculate the number of laps driver can complete based on fuel consumption and tank capacity.
   - Determine the start and end time for each stint.
   - Calculate the fuel required for each stint.
-  - Calculate the pitstop duration based on tyre change time, driver swap time, and refuel speed.
+  - Calculate the pitstop duration based on tyre change time and refuel speed.

 **4. Output Generation:**
   - Generate a time sheet with: